 Since version 1.0, Django’s release numbering works as follows:

 - Versions are numbered in the form A.B or A.B.C.

-- C is the micro version number, which is incremented for bug and security fixes.
-A new micro-release will be 100% backwards-compatible with the previous micro-release.
-The only exception is when a security issue can’t be fixed without breaking backwards-compatibility.
+- C is the patch release version number, which is incremented for bugfix and security releases.
+These releases will be 100% backwards-compatible with the previous patch release.
+The only exception is when a security or data loss issue can’t be fixed without breaking backwards-compatibility.
 If this happens, the release notes will provide detailed upgrade instructions.

-- Before a new minor release, we’ll make alpha, beta, and release candidate releases.
+- Before a new feature release, we’ll make alpha, beta, and release candidate releases.
 These are of the form A.B alpha/beta/rc N, which means the Nth alpha/beta/release candidate of version A.B.